 It is recommended for House Staff or the Unit/Clinic/Department representative to contact the Stanford Risk Management Department when an unexpected or unanticipated event or outcome occurs that results in or has potential to result in serious consequence(s) (e.g., harm, pain, suffering, damages, long-term loss or function, or other long-term sequelae) to a patient.
-Risk Management can be reached at: (650) 723-6824, option 1 for urgent consults or by paging the on-call Risk Manager.
-As of 3/1/2023, the on-call Risk Management hours are M-F 8:00 AM-5:00 PM.
+Risk Management can be reached at: (650) 723-6824, option 1 for urgent consults or by paging the on-call Risk Manager between the hours of M-F 8:00 AM-5:00 PM.